 If you wish to have your child baptized, please meet up with Fr.
-Danny after mass on Sunday and he will take it from there or call or email the parish office.
-Baptisms are held once a month with an additional ceremony over the Christmas and Easter.
-Because of a ‘Ballyroan Baby Boom’ we have to apply a ‘resident parishioner rule’ so that we facilitate our new parishioners.
-Those living outside the parish should contact their parish, as Baptism is an entry into a local Christian Community
+Brendan after mass on Sunday and he will take it from there or call or email the parish office.
+Baptisms are held three times a month with an additional ceremony over the Christmas and Easter.

 Faith is not something abstract or magical.
 Neither is it something that is automatically poured into the child’s soul through the waters of baptism.
 Rather it is our day to day responding to God’s call as we journey through life.
 It is something eminently concrete and practical.
 We see it being manifested daily in the lives of ordinary people especially those burdened by the trials and tribulations of life.
 All of us know people of deep faith – our parents, grandparents …We are grateful for the formative influence they have had on us.
 We cherish the values that guide and inspire them – kindness, gentleness, goodness, patience faithfulness, self control, self sacrifice Galations 5:22.
 We admire the kind of life they led.
 We long for that spirit of wisdom and perception which has helped them to negotiate their way through the ups and downs of life.
 We want our child to share the same values and ideals as s/he grows up and goes forth into the world.